cattermelon-xyz/digitalgarden/src/site/notes/about.md

 We compete in the growing *[[digital organisations\|digital organisations]]* market.
 We are complements to a group of software like [[Snapshot, Tally, Gnosis Safe,  Realms and Squads\|Snapshot, Tally, Gnosis Safe,  Realms and Squads]] [[Trello and Jira\|Trello and Jira]], but we understand the [[nature of an organisation\|nature of an organisation]] and build workflow instead of the single checkpoint.

+This is an overview of [[customers and value proposition\|customers and value proposition]] and discussion on who love to use SyncVote [[new vs old, who would love SyncVote?\|new vs old, who would love SyncVote?]]

+A side note: I am heavily influenced by the series American Gods.
 Version 1
 ---
 My company, SyncVote, is developing software to help *stakeholders* have peace of mind in *collaborating* with *on-chain workflow*